Description:

 Temperament:

-Platy fish are known for their peaceful and sociable temperament, making them excellent inhabitants for community aquariums.
+Platies are known for their peaceful and sociable temperament, making them excellent inhabitants for community aquariums.
 They generally coexist harmoniously with other fish species of similar size and temperament.
 Their peaceful nature extends to interactions within their own species, typically avoiding aggression or territorial behaviour except in rare instances of overcrowding or insufficient hiding spots.

 Primarily driven by its dual instincts for feeding and breeding, the Platy is a live-bearing species akin to guppies.
 Breeding Platies is remarkably straightforward, as they exhibit a perpetual readiness to reproduce.
 Females possess the unique ability to store sperm for extended periods, resulting in frequent live births of 10-40 fry every 4 to 6 weeks, with occasional broods reaching up to 80 fry.
 While parental cannibalism is uncommon, it is advisable to house pregnant females in a separate tank or breeding enclosure to ensure the survival of offspring.